meshery/meshery/mesheryctl/README.md

 For logs, `mesheryctl` uses [Logrus](https://github.com/sirupsen/logrus).
 Going through the docs and understanding the different [log-levels](https://github.com/sirupsen/logrus#level-logging) will help a lot.

 `mesheryctl` uses [golangci-lint](https://github.com/golangci/golangci-lint).
 Refer it for lint checks.

+All contributors are invited to review [pull requests](https://github.com/layer5io/meshery/pulls) on `mesheryctl` as on other Layer5 projects.